edvin/pillar/docs/concepts/repositories.md

 ### See also

+- **Aggregate Sessions** — how handlers interact with repositories via a unit‑of‑work wrapper
 - **Aggregate Roots** — event‑sourced vs state‑backed examples
 - **Event Store** — streaming, fetch strategies, snapshots
 - **Snapshotting** — policies and stores